odebeir/max30100/README.md

 The previous measurements are available in `.buffer_ir` and `.buffer_red`.

-## Automating measurements (! not implemented/tested)
+## Automating measurements

 The MX30100 chip provides an interrupt mechanism which can be used to trigger readings once values are available.
-Using `gpiozero` we can connect this interrupt trigger to the `MAX30100.read_sensor` method, resulting in real-time measurement output in our FIFO buffer.
-Connect the INT pin of the MAX301000 to a suitable pin on your controller.
-For example —

-    mx30.set_interrupt(max30100.INTERRUPT_FIFO)  # Set up a trigger to fire when the FIFO buffer (on the MAX30100) fills up.
-                                                 # You could also use INTERRUPT_HR to get a trigger on every measurement.

-    from gpiozero import Button  # A button is a good approximation for what we need, a digital active-low trigger interrupt = Button(16)  # Pick a pin interrupt.when_activated = mx30.read_sensor  # Connect the interrupt

-You can now see the values in the buffers, e.g.

-    mx30.buffer_red

-Or if that's too much, tail the most recent values, e.g.

-    while True:
-         print(mx30.buffer_red[-10:])